matthewrevell/tutorials/community_tutorials/2016-02-04-deploy-a-remote-docker-host-and-connect-to-it-using-your-local-docker-client.md

 [Exoscale driver documentation](https://docs.docker.com/machine/drivers/exoscale/)

 You can also have a look at our video tutorial on how to deploy a [Docker Swarm with Docker Machine](https://www.exoscale.ch/syslog/2015/06/23/deploy-docker-swarm/) which extends those concepts further.

-And dont't forget to [get a free copy of the O'Reilly Docker in the Cloud book](https://www.exoscale.ch/docker-in-the-cloud/) by Sébastien Goasguen!